Retropikzel/foreign-c/README.md

 ### Adding support for new implementation

-See from any foreign/c/SCHEME-primitives.sld what needs to be exported.
-Make the library files foreign/c/YOURSCHEME-primitives.sld foreign/c/YOURSCHEME-primitives.scm.
-Import it in cond expand in foreign/c.sld.
+- Make the library files foreign/c/YOURSCHEME-primitives.scm
+- Include it in cond expand in foreign/c.sld

+#### Implementation specific code

+SCHEME-primitives.scm **must** implement:

+- shared-object-load
+- define-c-procedure
+- c-u8-ref
+- c-u8-set!
+- c-pointer-ref
+- c-pointer-set!
+- c-null
+- c-null?

+YOURSCHEME-primitives.scm **optionally** can implement:

+- define-c-callback

+If there is no support for callbacks then this stub must be there:

+    (define-syntax define-c-callback
+      (syntax-rules ()
+        ((_ scheme-name return-type argument-types procedure)
+         (define scheme-name
+           (error "define-c-callback not yet supported on YOURSCHEME")))))

 Run tests with: